 Jennifer Brown Urban

-Dr. Urban is an Associate Professor in the Department of Family and Child Studies at Montclair State University.
+Dr. Urban is a Professor in the Department of Family Science and Human Development at Montclair State University.
 She received her PhD in Human Development with a minor in Program Evaluation and Planning from Cornell University.
-She also holds a MA in Human Development from Cornell University and a BA in Psychology and Child Development from Tufts University.
+She also holds an MA in Human Development from Cornell University and a BA in Psychology and Child Development from Tufts University.
 Dr. Urban was a Society for Research in Child Development (SRCD) / American Association for the Advancement of Science (AAAS) Executive Branch Policy Fellow at the National Institutes of Health, Office of Behavioral and Social Sciences Research.
 Dr. Urban currently directs the Research on Evaluation and Developmental Systems Science Lab (REDSS) at Montclair State.

 Dr. Urban is trained as a developmental scientist with specific expertise in youth development and program evaluation.
 Her scholarship is encapsulated under the umbrella of systems science including both theoretical approaches and methodologies and has three interwoven strands: (1) the development and testing of a systems science approach to program evaluation and planning to enhance internal evaluation capacity; (2) advancing the field of developmental science toward the application of systems science methodologies to developmental science questions (particularly those questions derived from a developmental systems theoretical perspective); and (3) building an evidence-base within developmental science that addresses the role of multiple contextual factors (i.e., family, school, neighborhood) on adolescent development.